Mind Over Money: Confronting Behavioral Biases in the Investment Landscape

 Consider this.
 The brain has potentially endless capabilities for what it can absorb and understand.
 In addition, more information, more research, and more knowledge is readily available at the click of a button than ever before.
 So, why can cognitive dissonance – the state of having inconsistent thoughts, beliefs, or attitudes, especially as relating to behavioral decisions – still pose a threat?

 For example, most humans know that the key to weight loss is to eat less and exercise more.
-However, the Centers for Disease Control and Prevention reports that the US obesity prevalence was 41%, according to the most recent numbers as of 2020.3 Despite widely advertised evidence that obesity-related conditions including heart disease, stroke, type 2 diabetes, and cancer are among the leading causes of preventable, premature death, obesity in the United States continues to rise.2 What we know can be overridden by how we behave and feel.
+However, the Trust for America’s Health reports that the US obesity prevalence was 41%, according to the most recent numbers as of 2023.3 Despite widely advertised evidence that obesity-related conditions including heart disease, stroke, type 2 diabetes, and cancer are among the leading causes of preventable, premature death, obesity in the United States continues to rise.2 What we know can be overridden by how we behave and feel.

 Cognitive biases can be woven through all aspects of life, including financial decisions.
 What people know can be overridden by emotion, instinct, and perception.
 Multiplied by the media’s influence, these can be potentially destructive to the decision-making process impacting long term wealth creation.